Nova Scotia

 • Additional education: Candidates may choose to complete additional training to improve their knowledge and skills in pharmacy and language.
 This can be in the form of registering for a course, hiring a tutor, or purchasing online tools or books.

 • Travel costs to examination centres: Candidates living outside of major Canadian cities must account for travel costs when scheduling an examination.
-This may include accommodations (i.e., hotel).
+This may include accommodation (i.e., hotel).

 • Immigration: Immigration is an expensive process.
 Further details are available on the Immigration, Refugees and Citizenship Canada website.